5rahim/seanime/DEVELOPMENT_AND_BUILD.md

 ## 1. Web

-1. Uncomment the `distDir: "../web"` line in `next.config.js`.

-2. Build the web interface using the following command:
+1. Build the web interface using the following command:

 	```bash
 	npm run build
 	```

-3. After the build process is complete, a new `web` directory will be created at the root of the project.
+2. After the build process is complete, a new `out` directory will be created inside `seanime-web`.

+3. Move the contents of the `out` directory to a new `web` directory at the root of the project.
-This folder contains the static files that will be embedded into the binary.

 ## 2. Server